13 Red Flags at San Onofre:

 Now, 39 days after the “near-miss” disaster, the NRC has finally decided to send an employee to Southern California Edison to determine if the case merits an AIT.
 What’s wrong with this picture?
 Read on …

 RED FLAG #6: The NRC may not interview witnesses.

 According to Linda Howell, the NRC “inspectors” may, or may not bother to interview the actual eyewitnesses to the “near-miss” canister drop to determine if errors were made or safety protocols violated.
 When I asked Ms. Howell if the NRC would interview David Fritch, an eyewitness Safety Inspector who publicly reported the incident, she replied “I do not know if they will.”

-RED FLAG #7: It is probable that important witnesses have are “unavailable.”
+RED FLAG #7: It is probable that important witnesses are now “unavailable.”

 Most of the employees working on the transfer of the nuclear waste trash cans at San Onofre are probably on either paid leave, are temporary workers, or have been furloughed.
 By waiting 38 days to investigate, the NRC has made it impossible to obtain an accurate accounting of what happened by the actual workers.
 They must now rely on Edison’s version of the events, which may in fact be a revisionist history favorable to Edison.